 A nail gun is the sort of tool that should be sold with a free beard and some knuckle tattoos.
 It uses gas or compressed air to forcefully fire nails and other fixings in order to make quick work of applying skirting boards or rapidly erecting wooden structures.
+They may not have the appeal and all-round usefulness of the best cordless drill or the best multi-tool, but when they come in handy, nail guns really come in handy.
+Also, joking aside, you can get much less high-powered small nail and staple guns that are very handy for minor DIY and craft projects.
+They aren't all for hugely ambitious and arduous tasks, after all.

 The best nail guns, in order of preference